kabk/go-theses-17-manus-nijhoff/writings/quotes.md

+##Bruce Sterling, _Patently untrue: fleshy defibrillators and synchronised baseball are changing the future_

+Design fictions are fakes of a theatrical sort, but they're not wicked frauds or hoaxes intended to rob or fool people.
+A design fiction is a creative act that puts the viewer into a different conceptual space -- for a while.
+Then it lets him go.
+Design fiction has an audience, not victims.

 ##Jeremy Bailey and Rafael Rozendaal, _Good Point Episode 5 (?)_

 Millenials want experiences, not things.

+##Bruce Sterling, _Final Note on Viridian Design Movement Blog_

+The 400-year-old Westphalian System doesn't approve of my lifestyle, although it's increasingly common, especially among people half my age.
+It's stressful to live glocally.
+Not that I myself feel stressed by this.
+As long as I've got broadband, I'm perfectly at ease with the fact that my position on the planet's surface is arbitrary.
+It's the nation-state system that is visibly stressed by these changes – it's freaking out over currency flows, migration through airports, offshoring, and similar phenomena.

 ##Jeff Atwood, _Working With The Chaos Monkey_